Liga Femenil: Lower divisions

 In addition to the Liga Mexicana de Fútbol Femenil, Mexico is also home to the Liga Mayor Femenil.
 Many players in Liga MX Femenil previously played in either of these existing leagues, as well as in various Mexican or US college teams and the WPSL.

 On 25 September 2024, Liga TDP Femenil was announced to the public with the support of the Mexican Football Federation, Liga TDP, and Liga Premier clubs with the goal of developing players that can be integrated into Liga MX Femenil clubs.
 Although the league is not professional, it is considered to be by the Mexican Football Federation as the third division of women's football in Mexico.
 The league first season officially began on 8 October 2024.

 Youth division

-Since 2022, Liga MX Femenil has had a youth division to develop telent in which all clubs are required to participate.
+Since 2022, Liga Femenil has had a youth division to develop talent in which all clubs are required to participate.
 This division began as a U-17 division, but it gradually incremented the allowed age of the players that could participate in it after each season until it became a U-19 division during 2023–24 season.
 There are future plans for the league to expand this division by including unique categories for ages 15–20.

+Rebranding

+On 23 July 2026, the league announced that it was rebranding itself as "Liga Femenil" as part of the league objective of separating itself from Liga MX.
+A new competition format different from the format used in Liga MX was also announced.
+This new format, which reduces the number of games played during the regular phase of each tournament to 14 (three games less compared to the previous format), is expected to assist clubs in reducing operating costs, help reduced player injuries, and allow teams to have a better weekly preparation.